-There’s nothing more frustrating than wanting to look at the small details of the item you’re considering buying online … only to find out that you can’t zoom in.
-Let your prospective buyers zoom in on the images of your products.
-This ensures they have a truer sense of your product before purchase.
-Use higher resolution photos and provide photos from more angles, too.
+There’s nothing more frustrating than wanting to look at the small details of the item you’re considering buying online only to find out that you can’t zoom in.

 3. Tighten your copy.

-In some cases, retailers might have 10 essentially identical products that are differentiated only by their size, for example.
-While the product specifications should reflect the different product dimensions, it’s most likely okay to leave the copy describing the product's use case as is.
+In some cases, retailers may have a couple of identical products that are differentiated only by size.
+While the product specifications should reflect the different product dimensions, it’s okay to leave the copy describing the product's use as is.

-On the other hand, if you’re selling something like body care products, you might write a completely new set of copy to describe who each product is right for, the different sensory elements of the product, and the look and feel of the product.
+On the other hand, if you’re selling something like body care products, you might write an entirely new copy to describe who each product is suitable for, the different sensory elements of the product, and the look and feel of each.

-At a baseline, always include product measurements, material specifications, warranty information, and any other information that would be crucial for making a buying decision about your product to avoid losing prospective customers who are wondering about a key detail.
+At a baseline, always include product measurements, material specifications, warranty information, and any other information that would be crucial for buying your product.
+With this information, you won’t lose a prospective customer who is wondering about a key detail.

-You simply can’t answer every question that anyone has ever had in your product description.
-Since you want to do everything you can to convince someone to buy your product while they’re already on your site, consider chat as another avenue.
+You simply can’t answer every question that anyone will ever have in your product description.
+However, since you want to do everything you can to convince someone to buy your product while they’re already on your site, consider chat as another avenue.

 5. Test different call-to-action (CTA) placements, options, and wording.

-Altering your CTAs is a classic website conversion rate optimization strategy, and the results can sometimes be small.
-However, switching up the copy within your CTAs, the options that people have for the next place they can go, or the prominence of those CTAs can be low-effort, high-impact ways to encourage people to click to buy.
+Altering your CTAs is a classic method of optimizing a website’s conversion rate.
+Switching up the copy within your CTAs, the options people have for the next place they can go, or the prominence of those CTAs can be low-effort, high-impact ways to encourage people to buy.

 6. Add social proof with stellar customer reviews.

-It’s becoming increasingly easy for companies with cheap, low-quality products to deliver comparable on-site experiences and images -- thus convincing buyers that their products are the same as the others in the market, just less expensive.
+It’s becoming increasingly easy for companies with cheap, low-quality products to deliver comparable on-site experiences and images.
+This convinces buyers that their products are the same as the others in the market, just less expensive.

-The one element of an ecommerce site that’s hard to fake, however, is customer reviews.
-Allow your customers to leave reviews of your products to prove that they're truly high-quality.
-If you’ve got great reviews, consider moving them higher on the product pages to see if the social proof impacts prospective customers’ buying decisions.
+However, the one element that’s hard to fake is customer reviews.
+Allow your customers to leave reviews of your products to prove their quality.
+If you’ve got great reviews, consider moving them higher on the product pages.
+Social proof can positively impact prospective customers’ buying decisions.

-If you don’t have a solution that allows customers to leave reviews automatically, collect quotes from people who’ve bought from you before and add several to each of your product descriptions.
-A/B test a set of product pages, including testimonials on the variant only.
+If you don’t have a solution that allows customers to leave reviews automatically, collect quotes from people who’ve bought from you before.
+Add several to each of your product descriptions.

 7. Offer free shipping.

-We’ll admit this one isn’t the cheapest option to implement, but the ROI can be enormous.
-Many people choose to go to a local store that could fulfill the same need rather than shopping online because it would be significantly cheaper to drive 15 minutes to the store than pay $5-10 for shipping.
+We’ll admit that offering free shipping isn’t the cheapest option.
+However, the ROI can be enormous.
+Many people choose to go to a local store when it’s significantly cheaper to drive 15 minutes than pay $5-10 for shipping.

 Free shipping reduces the perceived barriers to ordering something online.
-That means that you'll likely end up with a greater number of people making purchases, and the revenue from those additional customers may compensate for the losses incurred by paying for their shipping.
+That means that you likely end up with more people making purchases.
+The revenue from those additional customers may compensate for the losses incurred by paying for their shipping.

 8. Tweak your checkout process.

-There are dozens of small changes you can make to the user experience of your checkout process.
-Two of our favorites are eliminating any unnecessary fields, and adding a progress bar.
+You can make dozens of small changes to the user experience of your checkout process.
+Two of our favorites are eliminating unnecessary fields and adding a progress bar.

-While it's tempting to collect additional information about your buyers during the checkout process, additional questions lengthen the amount of time it takes to buy -- and everyone is short on time.
+While collecting additional information about your buyers during the checkout process is tempting, additional questions lengthen the amount of time it takes to buy.
+Many people might not be that patient.

 9. Allow guest checkout.

-Allowing people to create an account and save their information for future purchases makes a lot of sense for repeat buyers.
-But if you require people to make an account in order to make their first purchase, you may lose potential customers because they don't yet trust your brand.
+Allowing people to create an account makes sense for repeat buyers.
+But if you require people to make an account to make their first purchase, you may lose potential customers.
 Additionally, some people are averse to saving personal information online.

 10. Add additional payment options.

-By meeting your customers where they are, you’re potentially removing a nuisance (i.e. walking to another room to get a different credit card) or a complete blocker (i.e. not having access to any of the available payment methods).
-It will create an easier user experience and, if you select a payment method that your customers truly prefer, you'll increase your conversion rates.
+By meeting your customers where they are, you’re potentially removing a nuisance (i.e., walking to another room to get a different credit card) or a complete blocker (i.e., not having access to any of the available payment methods).
+You’ll also create an easier user experience.